EMazarakis/Generative-AI-in-Graphics/README.md

 Then we offer a classification of some of the advanced GAI algorithms.
 The categorization of the models have been done based on the generated content, output.

-In addition, in the second chapter we examine four models.
-We run the models, based on some parameters that we defined.
-> [!WARNING] ** TODO **
+In the subsequent chapter, we elucidate the three models under scrutiny, namely, the prevalent open-source frameworks (Stable Diffusion and Crayon (DALLE mini)), alongside the commercial counterpart, DALL-E 2.
+These models share three common hyperparameters: prompt, height, and width, thus guiding our experimental setup.
+Subsequently, we conducted model executions based on these parameters.
+To conduct a human evaluation of these models, we present a benchmark comprising six task-types, each consisting of twelve prompts.

-Finally, in the third and last chapter of this thesis there are the conclusions obtained from the execution of the Generative AI models for the graphics.
-It also mentions some important challenges around models in the field of graphics.
+In the conclusive third chapter of this thesis, the outcomes of the human evaluation stemming from the implementation of Generative AI models for graphics are presented.
+Additionally, notable discoveries pertaining to these three models within the graphics domain are discussed.

 # Evaluated Models
 We perform a human evaluation comparing the most common open-source (Stable Diffusion, Crayon(DALLE mini) ), and commercial (DALL-E 2) models.
 These models have 3 common hyperparameters: prompt, height, width.
-For the evaluation of these three models, we provide a benchmark of seven task-types with twelve prompts of each task type.
+For the evaluation of these three models, we provide a benchmark of six task-types with twelve prompts of each task type.

 # Benchmarking
 We provide a multi-task benchmark for evaluating the text-to-image models.
 Our benchmark contains a suite of tasks over multiple applications that capture a model’s ability to handle different features of a text prompt.